njcross/ecommerce-ci-cd/README.md

 # E-commerce App with CI/CD

-This is a full-stack e-commerce application built using React, Redux Toolkit, Firebase, and React Query.
+A fully functional e-commerce web application built with React, Redux Toolkit, React Query, and Firebase.
+This project simulates a real online store using the [FakeStoreAPI](https://fakestoreapi.com/) and demonstrates advanced concepts such as API integration, state management, and session persistence.
 The project implements Continuous Integration and Continuous Deployment using GitHub Actions and Vercel.

 ## 🔗 Live Demo